+How A Female Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley

-How A Woman Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley
+How A Female Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley

-A lot of women have come forward in the last few months with stories of being sexually harassed, and often the perpetrators have lost their jobs.
-But in other cases, women have shared their experiences and there's been no change.
+A lot of women have come forward in the past few months with stories of being sexually harassed, and often the perpetrators have lost their jobs.
+But in other cases, women have shared their experiences and there has been no change.

 Silicon Valley engineer Niniane Wang wanted to be certain that when she came forward the man responsible paid a price.

-Wang has the kind of pedigree that should equal dollar signs for any investor: a master's in computer science, founder of Google Desktop, and lead engineering positions at Microsoft.
+Wang has the kind of pedigree that should equal dollar signs for any investor: a master's in computer science, founder of Google Desktop and lead engineering positions at Microsoft.

 But for women in Silicon Valley, all those credentials might not add up to much.
-Over the past decade the share of women getting venture funding has hovered around 2 percent.
+Over the past decade, the share of women getting venture funding has hovered around 2 percent.
 Wang is among the few who did manage to get some of that money.

 But she hit a snag one night back in 2010.
 Justin Caldbeck, an investor in a startup incubator that she ran, asked to meet for a drink to talk about a company.